Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Architecture and training settings

 Following the generation of the complex tensor batch, we proceed to further process the data by passing it through a \emph{DensityMatrix} layer, which is responsible for normalizing the quantum state in accordance with specific constraints.
 Subsequently, we pass the normalized state through an \emph{Expectation} layer, which is designed to measure the state by calculating the expected values of various observables.

-Unlike the original architecture, which only utilizes the lower half of the result to obtain a Hermitian matrix, our novel approach simulate a Cholesky decomposition \cite{banaszek1999maximum} to the upper half of the result, thereby optimizing the number of parameters utilized in the process.
-By subtracting the two obtained matrices and normalizing the result, we are able to generate a density operator that encompasses positive semi-definite, negative semi-definite, and even indefinite outcomes.
+Unlike the original Cholesky decomposition utilized in prior works \citep{teo2011quantum, ahmed2021quantum} which only utilizes the lower half $L \in \mathbb{C}^{n \times n}$ of the result to obtain a Hermitian matrix as density matrix:

+our novel approach also simulate a Cholesky decomposition~\citep{banaszek1999maximum} to the upper half $U \in \mathbb{C}^{n \times n}$ of the result, thereby optimizing utilized model parameters $\theta$ in the process:

-This approach is particularly relevant in situations where the creation of an odd cat state is required, and can be achieved through the subtraction of two coherent states $\ket{\alpha}$ and $\ket{-\alpha}$:
+where $\oslash$ denote the Hadamard division and $diag()$ is the diagonal matrix extract operation.
+By subtracting the two obtained matrices and normalizing the result, we are able to generate a density operator that encompasses positive semi-definite $Pr(\mathbf{z^*}\rho\mathbf{z}\geq 0)$, negative semi-definite $Pr(\mathbf{z^*}\rho\mathbf{z}\leq 0) \in (0, 1)$, and even indefinite outcomes.
+This approach is particularly relevant in our situation where the dataset contains odd cat states~\citep{dodonov1974even} created through the subtraction of two coherent states $\ket{\alpha}$ and $\ket{-\alpha}$: